 Harassing or coercing clients when selling or attempting to recover payment.

-Breaches that can attract a potential penalty between $6,000 and $50,000
+Breaches that can potentially attract penalties ranging from $6,000 to $50,000 include:

 This article provides general information relevant to our expert services.
 It is not legal advice and should not be relied upon as such.
 If you are seeking legal advice, you should contact us for a free initial consultation.

 Liability limited by a scheme approved under Professional Standards Legislation.